-Learning is a key issue to achieve autonomy for both, single robot and robot teams.
-Learning capabilities can provide robots flexibility and adaptation needed to cope with complex situations.
-In the context of robot teams, the most common machine learning approach has been reinforcement learning, where the idea is to learn optimal policies using a set of robots to improve the coordination of individual actions in order to reach common goals (Asada et al., 1994; Matarić, 1997; Parker, 2002; Fernández et al., 2005).
+Learning is a key issue to achieve autonomy for both, single robots and robot teams.
+Learning capabilities can provide robots the flexibility and adaptation needed to cope with complex situations.
+In the context of robot teams, the most common machine learning approach has been reinforcement learning, where the idea is to learn optimal policies using a set of robots to improve the coordination of individual actions in order to reach common goals [1, 2, 4, 6].